theowenyoung/archive-actionsflow/docs/triggers/3-script.md

 You can use the following context at your script code:

 - `helpers`, The Actionsflow triggers general helpers, which has `cache`, `log`, etc...
 You can see all helpers methods at [here](/docs/reference/4-trigger-helpers.md)

-- `axios`, [A promise based HTTP client for node.js](https://github.com/axios/axios), you can use it for HTTP request.

 - `options`, the options you pass it to `script` trigger